HomeResources › Google Ads vs. LSA for Plumbers

 Google Ads (Search Ads) show up below Local Services Ads and allow you to bid on keywords like "emergency plumber near me" or "drain cleaning service."

-When structured correctly, Google Ads can generate consistent volume and scale faster than LSA alone.
+When structured correctly, Google Ads can generate consistent volume and scale faster than LSA alone, capturing homeowners in your area who are researching water heater replacement costs, comparing drain cleaning services, or looking for a plumber for a scheduled job.

 Google Ads and Local Services Ads comparison on desktop search results